What are the most important task management skills for managers and how to improve?

 What are task management skills?

-These skills help you in various task management activities of a team such as allocating sufficient time to complete each task, deciding who is the best person in the team to do the task, and ensuring every task assignee has all the information and resources required to work on the task.
+Task management skills are the ability to plan, delegate, and manage tasks better to complete them on time and within budget.
+These skills enable the managers to allocate sufficient time to complete each task, deciding who is the best person in the team to do the task, and ensuring every assignee has all the information and resources required to work.

 1. Planning